 You have just studied a particular lesson and there was for example 5 words that were difficult or that you did not know.
 It would be nice to review only these 5 words tomorrow or during a few days up to the point that they would be well known.
-With only a few clicks you can do that!
-With version 1.3 of software " Diaoulek ", you can create provisional lessons, that is to say lessons with a limited life span that contain only pointers towards words of the data-base.
+With only a few clicks you can do that !
+With version 1.4 of software " Diaoulek ", you can create provisional lessons, that is to say lessons with a limited life span that contain only pointers towards words of the data-base.
 You can then list all your provisional lessons, select some of them and study the sum of your selected provisional lessons.
-After a few days (you choose that number of days!) a provisional lesson disappears but this is not a problem because after each study you can create another provisional lesson with the badly known words.
-The same word can be in more than one single provisional lesson but the software is smart enough not to be in trouble when you study a sum of provisional lessons.
+After a few days (you choose that number of days !) a provisional lesson disappears but this is not a problem because after each study you can create another provisional lesson but the software is smart enough not to be in trouble when you study a sum of provisional lessons.